-“Your new employer will no doubt hand you a form to nominate which fund you would like your super paid into, take time to consider your options and their implications carefully” says Elise Michelmore, Senior Financial Adviser at Australian Unity.
+“Your new employer will no doubt hand you a form to nominate which fund you would like your super paid into, take time to consider your options and their implications carefully” says Elise Michelmore, Senior Financial Adviser.

 While your new employer will have a default fund, you can usually nominate a different fund if you’re happy with the one you’re with, or considering a different fund altogether.
 Either way, if you’ve still got super stashed in a handful of funds from the last few jobs you held, it’s time to consider consolidating your super into one fund.
 “There can be strategic reasons for holding multiple accounts, but for the most part you want to reduce your accounts to the smallest number possible, that way you’re not paying unnecessary administration fees,” says Elise.